Accept Donations on Your Site Via PayPal

 Then choose a style for your button.
 The next section asks you whether you want your button encrypted; if you choose “yes”, you’re done and can click the big “Create Button Now” button at the bottom.
 If you select “No” you can add further options, like whether you want to allow donors to include a note.

 When you create your button, you’ll be given a field full of code to cut-and-paste into your site.
-Make sure you paste it in as HTML, not as text (for example, don’t use the visual editor in Wordpress).
+Make sure you paste it in as HTML, not as text (for example, don’t use the visual editor in WordPress).
 The code I generated looks like this:

-You can paste it anywhere on your site, but if you’re on Wordpress, you’ll probably want to paste it into a “text widget” — go to Design > Widgets” and add a “text” widget to your sidebar.
+You can paste it anywhere on your site, but if you’re on WordPress, you’ll probably want to paste it into a “text widget” — go to Design > Widgets” and add a “text” widget to your sidebar.
 If your theme isn’t widget-enabled, you can also paste the code into your sidebar; go to “Design > Theme Editor” and select “Sidebar” from the menu on the right side.

 You probably won’t get rich asking for donations, but it might help defray the cost of hosting, and maybe put a latte in your hand every now and again too.
 What do you think of donation buttons on websites?
 Does it turn you off, make you feel useful, or something else entirely?